MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 ## How to Handle Targets Specified in a Scheme and in an `xcodeproj` Declaration

-If scheme merging is allowed, how does one handle a target specified in a scheme and in an `xcodeproj` declaration?
-Let's look at an example where a target is specified in a custom scheme and is specified as a target in the `xcodeproj` declaration.
+How does one handle a target specified in a scheme and as a target in an `xcodeproj` declaration?
+Let's look at an example.

 ```python
 # Assumptions